Text by CLOT Magazine

 STATE Studio is devoted to exploring the synergies between science, art, and innovation.
 To celebrate 70 years of Fraunhofer-Gesellschaft STATE collaborates with Fraunhofer-Netzwerk für Wissenschaft, Kunst und Design, the renowned New York-based Science-Film Festival Imagine Science Films and Wissenschaft im Dialog (WiD) creating the interdisciplinary showcase Hydrosphären – an artistic and scientific reflection on themes surrounding the water.

 Hydrosphären is a space for reflection on differing concepts of water: revealing water to be a place of urgent engagement for humans, an indispensable resource and lasting pull in artistic explorations.
-Hydrosphären features Stefan Wischnewski and Dr Ing Gabriele Neugebauer, along with a showcase by the class of Generative Art at UdK Berlin, filmmakers Amanda Tasse, Claire Sanford, and Nathan Kensinger who is presenting Managed Retreat, a short film documentary that explores the relationship between man-made action and natural reactions, as well as its reverse effects.
+Hydrosphären features Stefan Wischnewski and Dr Ing Gabriele Neugebauer, along with a showcase by the class of Generative Art at UdK Berlin, filmmakers Amanda Tasse, Claire Sanford, and Nathan Kensinger, who is presenting Managed Retreat.
+This short film documentary explores the relationship between man-made action and natural reactions and its reverse effects.